 Film adaptation of Lillian Hellman’s political stage play, adapted by her then lover Dashiell Hammett, perfectly embodies a specific time in American history.
 Watch on the Rhine is an interesting time capsule, but there are very good reasons why it has never been considered a Hollywood classic.

-Casablanca (1943), which was released around the same time and deals with almost exactly the same issues, remains fresh and exciting while Watch on the Rhine is a bit stale.
+Casablanca (1943), which was released around the same time and deals with the same issues, remains fresh and exciting while Watch on the Rhine is a bit stale.
 Maybe comparing the two movies is not fair, but we have to remember that Watch on the Rhine was considered the better of the two movies.
-Casablanca‘s Best Picture Oscar was a surprise and the smart money was on Watch on the Rhine (the movie did win the New York Film Critics Circle’s top award).
+Casablanca‘s Best Picture Oscar was a surprise; the smart money was on Watch on the Rhine (the movie did win the New York Film Critics Circle’s top award).

-On the other hand, Lukas is superb.
-He won the Oscar against some stiff competition and while I don’t think he was the best of the five nominees (Humphrey Bogart’s Rick Blaine and Gary Copper’s Robert Jordan are better), I’m fine with his trophy.
+On the other hand, Paul Lukas is superb.
+He won the Oscar against some stiff competition and while I don’t think he was the best of the five nominees (Humphrey Bogart’s Rick Blaine and Gary Copper’s Robert Jordan were better), I’m fine with his trophy.
 Lukas makes the most of a once-in-a-lifetime-opportunity.
 He never again had the opportunity to shine so brightly.
 After his triumph at the Oscars, Lukas resumed his career as a wonderful character actor in many films (I’m particularly fond of him in Disney’s 20,000 Leagues Under the Sea).
 This fine Hungarian actor died in 1971.

 Conclusions & Final Thoughts: